 - Ages and Stages Questionnaire Screener

-Tanya has always been interested in culture and language.
-She became interested in sign language as she took Signing Exact English courses at Medicine Hat College.
-She became fascinated by the language and began to research the benefits of baby sign.
-Tanya’s interest in the language became renewed when she was pregnant.
-Her son was born on February 10, 2012.
-As Tanya, researched baby sign language she took on-line ASL course to assist with her My Smart Hands certified instructor training.
+I have always been interested in culture and language.
+I became interested in sign language as I took Signing Exact English courses at Medicine Hat College.
+I became fascinated by the language and began to research the benefits of baby sign.
+My interest in the language became renewed when I was pregnant with my son, Mr. E, who was born on February 10, 2012.
+As I researched baby sign language I took on-line ASL course to assist with my My Smart Hands certified instructor training.

-Tanya and her husband started to sign with their son at 4 months of age.
-At 6 months of age, he has recently been watching the hand movements and showing that he recognizes the sign for “milk”, “more” and “play”.
-Their son, at 6.5 months old, has started to sign milk!
+My husband and I started to sign with Mr. E at 4 months of age.
+At 6 months of age, he became interested in what we were doing and would watch our hand movements, showing that he recognizes the sign for “milk”, “more” and “play”.
+Our son, at 6.5 months old, started to sign milk!
 At 13 months of age Mr. E signed over 14 words and at 14 months he was signing 40 different words with 10 verbal English words.
-As the family continued to ASL signs and verbal English, E’s vocabulary grew and at 20 months old and has a vocabulary of over 150 words and is putting together 3-5 word sentences in both ASL and English!
-As a talking toddler, E was able express his wants, needs, feelings and desires in English and/or sign and thus communication is very easy.
+As our family continued to use ASL signs and verbal English, Mr. E’s vocabulary grew and at 20 months old had a vocabulary of over 150 words and was putting together 3-5 word sentences in both ASL and English!
+As a talking toddler, Mr. E was able express his wants, needs, feelings and desires in English and/or sign, making communication very easy.
 By communicating his needs during play, reading, meal times and bedtime we have reduced the amount of frustrations, whining, and tantrums.
 Signing with children does work!

-Tanya and her family recently welcomed Miss K on April 30, 2015!
-Elijah eagerly started to sign to K. As a family we have been incorporating signing into daily life.
+Our family welcomed Miss K on April 30, 2015!
+Mr. E eagerly started to sign to Miss K. As a family we have been incorporating signing into daily life.
 There is such fun, joy and learning when playing and signing.
 K is growing, playing and exploring her world and becoming excited to communicate through ASL baby sign language!